Convergence analysis of a proximal-type algorithm for DC programs with applications to variable selection

 Given a lower semicontinuous function $f : \Bbb R^n \rightarrow \bar{\Bbb R}$, we use the symbol $z \xrightarrow{f} x$ to indicate that $z \rightarrow x$ and $f(z) \rightarrow f(x)$.
 The {\it Fr\'{e}chet subdifferential} of $f$ at $\bar x \in dom f$ is defined by

-Set $\partial^Ff(\bar x)=\emptyset$ if $\bar x\not\in dom f$.
-It's worth noting that the Fr\'{e}chet subdifferential mapping does not have a closed graph, and it is unstable computationally.
-Based on the Fr\'{e}chet subdifferential, the {\it limiting subdifferential} of $f$ at $\bar x\in dom f$ (known also as the general, or {\it basic}, or {\it Mordukhovich subdifferential}) is defined by
+Set $\partial^Ff(\bar x):=\emptyset$ if $\bar x\not\in \dom f$.
+It is worth noting that the Fr\'{e}chet subdifferential mapping does not have a closed graph, and it is unstable computationally.
+Based on the Fr\'{e}chet subdifferential, the {\it limiting subdifferential} of $f$ at $\bar x\in dom f$ (known also as the {\it basic}, or {\it Mordukhovich subdifferential}) is defined by